cyclus/cycamore/DEPENDENCIES.rst

 Installing Cyclus using Conda:
 ------------------------------

 1.  a.
-If you don't have Conda, follow the :doc:`http://fuelcycle.org/user/install_conda.html <install_conda>` to prepare it for cyclus, then skip to step 2.
+If you don't have Conda, follow the `install conda documentation <http://fuelcycle.org/user/install_conda.html>`_ to prepare it for cyclus, then skip to step 2.

     b.
 If you already have conda installed, installing |Cyclus| is even easier.
         You simply need to make sure that conda-forge is part of your channels.